 Google offers a variety of identity tools that you can use to help users sign in to your app in their cars.
 Some tools, such as Firebase Authentication, provide full-stack toolkits that can help you build customized authentication experiences.
 Other tools leverage a user's existing credentials or other technologies to help you build seamless sign-in experiences for users.

-We recommend the following tools to help you build an easier sign-in experience for users that have previously signed in on another device:
+The following tools can help you build an easier sign-in experience for users who have previously signed in on another device:

-- Google Sign-in: If you've already implemented Google Sign-in for other devices (such as your phone app), you should also implement Google Sign-in for your Android Automotive OS app to support existing Google Sign-in users.
+• Google Sign-in: if you already implemented Google Sign-in for other devices, such as your phone app, implement Google Sign-in for your Android Automotive OS app to support existing Google Sign-in users.

-- Autofill with Google: If users have opted into Autofill with Google on their other Android devices, their credentials are saved to the Google password manager.
-Then, when the user signs in to your Android Automotive OS app, Autofill with Google suggests relevant saved credentials.
-Using Autofill with Google requires no application development effort; however, application developers should optimize their apps for better quality results.
-Autofill with Google is supported by all devices running Android Oreo 8.0 (API level 26) or higher (including Android Automotive OS).
+• Autofill with Google: if users have opted into Autofill with Google on their other Android devices, their credentials are saved to the Google password manager.
+When those users sign in to your Android Automotive OS app, Autofill with Google suggests relevant saved credentials.
+Using Autofill with Google requires no application development effort.
+However, application developers can optimize their apps for better quality results.
+Autofill with Google is supported by all devices running Android 8.0 (API level 26) or higher, including Android Automotive OS.

 Use AccountManager

-- Better UX and ease of account management: Users can easily manage all of their accounts from the accounts menu in the system settings, including sign in and sign out.
+• Better UX and ease of account management: users can easily manage all their accounts from the accounts menu in the system settings, including sign-in and sign-out.

 Permissions

-If you need to request permissions from the user, use the same flow as the authentication activity or the settings activity in the activity workflows diagram.
+If you need to request permissions from the user, use the same flow as the authentication activity or the settings activity in the activity workflows diagram shown in a previous section.

 Error Handling